Introduction

 On a Texas Hold'em table, you are playing with blinds at 50/100.
 You are seated in the middle position with a stack of 10,000.
 The table has been relatively passive, with several players limping into pots rather than raising aggressively.

-You are dealt 7♠️ 8♠️, a suited connector, which has the potential to form strong hands like straights or flushes.
+You are dealt 7♠️ 8♠️, a suited connector that has the potential to form strong hands like straights or flushes.
 In this situation, you decide to limp into the pot by calling the 100 big blind, instead of raising or folding.

 You have flopped an open-ended straight draw, giving you eight outs to complete your straight by hitting either a 6 or a 10 on the turn or river.
 The small blind checks, and you decide to check behind to see if you can improve your hand without investing more chips.